madetech/handbook/README.md

 * [Cycle To Work Scheme](benefits/cycle_to_work_scheme.md) – We offer the cycle to work scheme to help pay for your bicycle
 * [Friday Drinks](benefits/friday_drinks.md) – We pay for social drinks on a Friday
 * [Paid anniversary break](benefits/paid_anniversary_break.md) – We celebrate your 3 and 5 year anniversary at Made Tech by sending you off on a paid break
+* [Work Ready](benefits/work_ready.md) – We'll buy you a Macbook, ergonomic equipment, books, conferences, training and anything else you need to be successful

 ### Welfare